RussellSprouts/ice-forth/README.md

 Since the same address is the entry point for the code and the start of the dictionary entry, execution tokens and dictionary entry pointers are the same.

+### Separate dictionaries

+Using the phrases `<tmp> definitions:` and `<perm> definitions:`, you can switch between defining words in the temporary space or permanent space.
+The temporary space will not be present in the final ROM.

 ### Subroutine threaded code